Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 1. As a site owner I want the information to be clear and informative.
 2. As a site owner I want the content to encourage people to support the campaign purpose.
 3. As a site owner I want the website to be easy and straightforward to use.

+### 1. Strategy
+Project Purpose:

+* To encourage users to consider rescue shelters when looking for a pet.
+* To educate people about the dangers of buying dogs from unregulated breeders.
+* To promote rescue through the showcasing of other rescue stories.
+* To inform people in Ireland where they can go to rescue a pet.